 - If the person has a work restriction, do not employ them in breach of these restrictions.

 Where a right to work in the UK check is carried out before someone starts working for us, we will establish a 'statutory excuse' (or legal excuse) against liability to pay a civil penalty if found to be employing an illegal worker.
 We will also protect our sponsor licence.

-If you are in any doubt about any aspect of right to work checks, please contact the HR Immigration Unit for further assistance before proceeding.
+If you are in any doubt about any aspect of right to work checks, please contact the central HR immigration team for further assistance before proceeding.
 Employment must not commence until the persons right to work has been confirmed.